 The information below compares the attainment of our pupils in 2019 with local authority and national averages.

 Early Years Foundation Stage

 67% of pupils in Reception attained a Good Level of Development against the Early Years framework.
-A 1.5% increase on attainment outcomes and an average of 2.2 progress points made compared to last year.
+A 1.5% increase in attainment outcomes and an average of 2.2 progress points were made compared to last year.
 This is just below the national average of 71.7% and closer to LA average at 70.3%.
 We were externally moderated this year.
 Previously we have been proud to achieve a 3-year trend of attainment above national averages.
 This year our cohort (33% SEN) has also worked extremely hard, making good progress.
 All children have made good progress from their baseline assessments.